Tiered Model of Education FAQ

-During the application process your program will indicate if it is housed in an institution of higher education, whether it awards academic degrees, and whether it requires experiential learning.
+During the eligibility request and application process your program will indicate if it is housed in an institution of higher education, whether it awards academic degrees, and whether it requires experiential learning.
 Based on these features and the fulfillment of standards, the program might only correspond to specific tier.

 What if we do not have all the tier requirements and data yet?

-ABAI encourages programs to first review the standards and conduct its own self-evaluation, identifying areas to improve and developing short- and long-term goals to meet those areas of improvement.
+ABAI encourages programs to first review the standards and conduct its own self-evaluation of how well it meets the standards, identifying areas to improve and developing short- and long-term goals to meet those areas of improvement.
+In January 2023, ABAI published Guidance to Transition to the Tiered Model to help programs prepare to move from a VCS to a recognition application.
 Further, ABAI encourages programs to complete the Tiered Model (online) application in its entirety to allow a comprehensive evaluation, peer review, and opportunity for feedback.
 The goal of this process is to promote continuous improvement.

 What if my program is not an Applied Behavior Analysis program or housed in an ABA department?

 There are no requirements on the degree, program, or department types so long as it encompasses the necessary behavior analytic instruction, faculty requirements, and the overall goals and mission of the program are rooted in behavior analysis and the training of behavior analysts.
 ABAI’s recognition is not limited to ABA.
 We are appreciative and understanding of the needs of programs housed in Special Education, School Psychology, Health Sciences, and other related departments.
 Further, we encourage training programs that emphasize the experimental analysis of behavior and organizational behavior management to apply for recognition as well.